quodlibet/quodlibet/quodlibet/docs/development/guidelines.rst

 If you have a recent GTK+ version installed and don't need translations you can simply run QL directly from source without building/installing.
-All you need are the :ref:`Requirements`.
+All you need are the :ref:`dependencies<Dependencies>`.
 Since QL does not depend on recent versions of them, the ones shipping with your distribution should work.